Special Education Overview

 An annual Individual Education Plan will be developed for each student determined eligible for special education services.
 The IEP team consists of parents, at least 1 general education teacher, special education teacher and other service providers, a school district representative, and the student whenever appropriate.
 The initial IEP will be developed within 30 calendar days of initial eligibility.
 Parents will be provided a copy of the IEP.
 IEPs are reviewed and updated at least once a year.

-A continuum [insert link to continuum of services] of special education services is available to meet individual student needs.
+A continuum of special education services is available to meet individual student needs.
 Students are educated in the least restrictive environment (LRE) in which they will be able to progress toward their IEP goals.
 This means that students with disabilities will be educated with students without disabilities to the maximum extent possible given their unique learning needs.

 Private School Students: